-A polite follow up email sample can increase job success rate.
-One of the important things you should do when looking for a job is to follow and follow up on the jobs you have applied for.
-Whether it’s after a job interview or even when you’ve never heard of a job, a prompt, polite and personal follow-up note, or email message will always make a good idea and help you keep track.
+Whether it’s after a job interview or even when you’ve never heard of a job, a prompt, polite, and personal follow-up note or email message will always make a good idea and help you keep track.
 Read on for some great follow-up letters and email tips and samples.

 Why polite follow up is important

-Be sure to collect names and contact information for everyone involved in your interview process.
-A polite follow up email sample can increase job success rate.
+Be sure to collect names and contact information for everyone involved in your interview process and post phone interview thank you for an email.
+A polite thank you for the interview template can increase the job success rate to send a thank you email after the final interview.

-But it’s not just after the conversation that you can send a follow-up letter.
+But it’s not just after the conversation that you can send a thank you letter after the second interview.
 You can also send someone to check the status of an application – doing so shows your interest in the position as well as your ability to take the initiative.
-This can help give your biography or application a second look if it goes away for any reason.
-Also, if you spend some time after your interview and you have heard from an employer, a hiring manager, or someone who has interviewed you, you may want to send a follow-up note.

 Key to include